david-pizzi-cg/github-ai-workflow-demo/README.md

 4. Find **github** in the list, right-click it, and select **Start Server** (if present)
 5. **Verify connection** – the server should show as "Connected" or "Running"

-**Note**: This demo primarily uses local development and testing, so MCP server is optional but can enhance the experience with additional GitHub integration capabilities.
+**Note**: This stage primarily uses local development and testing, so MCP server is optional but can enhance the experience with additional GitHub integration capabilities.

 **Troubleshooting:**
 - If no Start button or MCP server appears, ensure the `.vscode/mcp.json` file exists
 - Restart VS Code if the MCP server doesn't appear
-- The demo will work fine without MCP server for the core safeguards functionality
+- This stage will work fine without MCP server for the core safeguards functionality
 - **For detailed MCP setup instructions**: [GitHub MCP Server Documentation](https://github.com/github/github-mcp-server)
 - **For MCP with Copilot Chat**: [GitHub Copilot MCP Documentation](https://docs.github.com/en/copilot/how-tos/provide-context/use-mcp/extend-copilot-chat-with-mcp)